 - This decision was underpinned by careful consideration of the following factors:

 - the balance between managing security of supply and minimising customer impacts.

 Without this order, our water storages would be around 11% lower.
 For more detail, read the technical analysis:

 How desalination works

-- Desalinated water from the plant in Wonthaggi travels to Berwick through an 84-kilometre, two-way pipeline.
-If needed, pipeline offtakes enable South Gippsland and Western Port to receive water from the plant — and from Melbourne.
+- desalinated water from the plant in Wonthaggi travels to Berwick through an 84-kilometre, two-way pipeline — with pipeline offtakes enabling South Gippsland and Western Port to receive water from the plant, and from Melbourne, if needed

-- At Berwick, the water joins our supply network and flows on to Cardinia Reservoir, where it mixes with water from our catchments — so that water can then be transferred to Silvan Reservoir and on to most of Melbourne?
+- the water joins our supply network at Berwick and flows on to Cardinia Reservoir, where it mixes with water from our catchments — so that water can then be transferred to Silvan Reservoir and on to most of Melbourne?

 You may also like...

 See how much the Victorian Desalination Plant has contributed to Melbourne's water supply for the last eight weeks.